tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/31-windows-postinstallation.md

 C:\> cd C:\mysql
 ```

 Alternatively, add the `bin` directory to your `PATH` environment variable setting.
 That enables your command interpreter to find MySQL programs properly, so that you can run a program by typing only its name, not its path name.
-See  Section 2.3.3.7, “Customizing the PATH for MySQL Tools”.

 With the server running, issue the following commands to verify that you can retrieve information from the server.
 The output should be similar to that shown here.

-Use  **mysqlshow** to see what databases exist:
+Use `mysqlshow` to see what databases exist:

 ```
 C:\> bin\mysqlshow